 - A full Australian birth certificate, citizenship certificate and/or current passport or your foreign passport and a permanent visa or certificate of evidence of resident status.

-- Non-Australian citizens with a valid work visa: A current foreign passport containing the valid work visa.
-Please specify the visa type and expiry date on your resume.
+- Non-Australian citizens with a valid Australian work visa must provide a current foreign passport and a valid work visa.
+You must specify the visa type and expiry date on your application.

 - Australian or foreign passport, current driver licence, tertiary student ID/working with children check card/key pass.

 - Evidence of operating in the community:

 - Medicare card, change of name certificate, credit/account/Centrelink card.

 - Evidence of current residential address: